tpoechtrager/osxcross/README.md

 ##### Building libc++: #####

 If you want to build libc++ for modern C++11 with clang, then you can do this by running `./build_libcxx.sh`.
-The resulting library will be linked statically into the applications, to avoid troubles with different
+The resulting library will be linked statically into the applications to avoid troubles with different
 libc++.dylib versions on OS X.

 See below in how to use libc++ as the standard library.